 AMLP yield rose

-The Alerian MLP ETF (AMLP) traded at a yield of 9.3% in week ended June 10, 2016.
-The yield rose compared to the previous week.
+The Alerian MLP ETF (AMLP) was trading at a yield of 11.4% at the end of the week ending March 25, 2016.
+The yield rose from 10.7% at the end of the previous week.
 AMLP tracks the Alerian MLP Infrastructure Index (AMZI)—a subset of the Alerian MLP Index (AMZ).
-The index fell 0.85% during the week.
+AMZ fell by 4.95% during the week.

-The US 10-Year Treasury yield fell during the week ended June 10, 2016.
-A rise in the MLP yield combined with a fall in the Treasury yield resulted in a rise in the spread between the two securities.
+US ten-year Treasury yields rose to 1.91% during the previous week ending March 25, 2016, compared to 1.88% during the week ending March 18, 2016.
+A relatively greater rise in AMLP yield compared to the Treasury yield resulted in an increase in the spread between the two securities.

 MLP and Treasury yields